Mkamel104/MLTC/README.md

 This project is related to at the University of Tartu, Institute of Computer Science.
 Our project consists of two main parts:
 *  Handling multilinguality in text classification
-*  Expanding the available data with Round-trip-translation
+*  Expanding the available data with Round-trip-translation edit

 # Datset: